Dootmaan/MT-UNet/readme.md

 # MT-UNet

+## Update 2025/03/17

+The preprocessed datasets are no longer available in the previous Google Drive links.
+They have now been moved to Zenodo for long-term sharing.
+You can find these two files here: https://zenodo.org/records/15038913

 ## Update 2024/04/15

 We have uploaded the lists_Synapse.zip file in ./dataset/ based on the recently raised issues.
 Please use it along with the Synapse dataset you downloaded.